fru/btld-template/literate/1-base-store.md

 data structure.
 Instead, a new frozen state is generated, and only the modified properties are updated, resulting in improved performance.
 This is heavily inspired by the amazing [immer.js](https://github.com/immerjs/immer) library.

+Since every change creates new frozen objects, we can simply use equality comparisons to determine if there are any changes in the current state graph.

 ## Other Frameworks